agata-sm/nbis-epigenomics-workshop/docs/tutorials/lab-chipseq-processing.md

 wc -l peaks_hela.chr12.bed
 ```

 This way one can compare peaks from replicates of the same condition and beyond, that is peaks present in different conditions.
 For the latter, we need to create files with peaks common to replicates for the cell types to be able to compare.
-For instance, to inspect reproducible peaks between HeLa and HepG2 we need run:
+For instance, to inspect reproducible peaks between HeLa and HepG2 we need to run:

 ```bash
 bedtools intersect -a hepg2_1_peaks.chr12.bed -b hepg2_2_peaks.chr12.bed -f 0.50 -r \